idaholab/moose/modules/thm/doc/content/tutorials/basics/index.md

 !template! item key=description

-This self-paced tutorial will teach you the basics of how to use the Thermal Hydraulics Module.
+This self-paced tutorial will teach you the basics of how to use the {{project-name}}.

 The tutorial starts by teaching you how to run the code.
 The next section will introduce the input file structure.